 More Than One Way To Punch A Henchman

 There’s a silly amount of features to choose from in 99 Vidas – from local play (for up to four players) to online play.
 Even the extras have features other than volume control and subtitles.
-Take your pick from a fan art gallery, tutorial, credits… erm.. ok, there’s still a lot of features and difficulty levels.
+Take your pick from a fan art gallery, tutorial, credits… erm.. ok, there are still a lot of features and difficulty levels.

 There are even in-game achievements.
 Is there anything they haven’t thought of?
 There are eight pages in total that you unlock through each playthrough.
 One of my personal favourites was called A winner is you.
 Anyone familiar with Dragon Ninja will get the reference.
 If you’re not familiar with the title, now you are.

 One thing worth noting is 99 Vidas is old school in nature when it comes to gameplay, so even on the easiest setting (Izzy), there are no continues.
-Once you’re dead, you’re not alive and in fact, dead.
+Once you’re dead, you’re not alive and, in fact, dead.
 There’s also a friendly-fire option from the in-game menu, in case you want to ‘accidentally’ hit your mates.
 I’m having a Double Dragon relapse.

 I could go on, but I’m wary of the word count, and allegedly gamers don’t read.
 Let’s sum it up then.
 99 Vidas is bloody brilliant (there are no blood effects, I’m British with good teeth, and that’s ‘what we say’).
 The single-player mode is fantastic, but the game shines more with a friend or two.